crisjf/inets/README.md

 Ex:
 {"community_id":1,"name":"Metals and machinery"}

-community_id : Id of the community
+community_id : Id of the community (starting at 1)
 name         : Community name
 ```